emjun/twins-analysis/README.md

 # Files
-`data_wrangling.Rmd`: Clean and wrangle data `matching_pairs.Rmd`: Match twins from the individual observations/rows `eda.Rmd`: Exploratory data analysis
+`data_wrangling.Rmd`: Clean and wrangle data `matching_pairs.Rmd`: Match twins from the individual observations/rows and output matched dataset to `twins2013_matched_children.csv`
+`eda.Rmd`: Exploratory data analysis

+# How to run the files
+Run `matching_pairs.Rmd` to ouput a CSV with matched children.
+Run `eda.Rmd` which takes as input the matched CSV (output from `matching_pairs.Rmd`) and visualizes the data.

 # Subsetting the original dataset
 - the orininal denominator and numerator are downloaded from the ncbi website.